bytecodealliance/wasmtime/docs/introduction.md

 # Introduction

-Wasmtime, a Bytecode Alliance project, is used to run Webassembly (WASM) and WebAssembly System Interface (WASI) without a web browser.
-Typically, an application or library calls wasmtime to load and run WASM code.
-Wasmtime is a standalone runtime, optimized for WASM alone.
-It is intended for running WASM and WASI in a wide range of applications, from command-line utilties to libraries in large applications.
+[Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) and [WebAssembly System Interface][Wasi] (Wasi) [without a web browser].
+Typically, an application or library calls wasmtime to load and run Wasm code.
+Or, the Wasmtime command line utility can run standalone Wasm programs.

+[Wasm] is an assembly language: it has no strings or structs built in.
+[Wasm-bindgen], a binding generator, enables passing strings and struts to functions.
+On top of that, [Wasi] is a library of system functions, such as opening files.
+Wasmtime enables them to run inside another application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you